Amy Casey Cooks

 • Parmesan cheese ~ For the most intense flavor, finely shred or grate a wedge of this sharp hard cheese by hand.

-With just a couple steps, this ratatouille is easy to make.
+With a little chopping and measuring, the slow cooker does the majority of the work for this dish.
 This is a brief overview of the recipe.
 Scroll to the recipe card for full instructions.

-1. Add the diced eggplant, zucchini, tomatoes, red bell peppers, onion, cloves of garlic, seasonings and tomato sauce to the slow cooker and stir to combine.
+Add the diced eggplant, zucchini, tomatoes, red bell peppers, onion, cloves of garlic, seasonings and tomato sauce to the slow cooker and stir to combine.

-2. Seal the slow cooker and set it to the LOW setting for 4 ½ to 5 hours or to the HIGH setting for 2 to 2 ½ hours.
+Seal the slow cooker and set it to the LOW setting for 4 ½ to 5 hours or to the HIGH setting for 2 to 2 ½ hours.

-3. After the ratatouille finishes cooking, serve in large bowls sprinkled with finely chopped fresh basil and shredded Parmesan cheese.
+After the ratatouille finishes cooking, serve in large bowls sprinkled with finely chopped fresh basil and shredded Parmesan cheese.

-• This is a great make ahead dish.
-The ratatouille tastes even better on day 2, 3 or even 4!
+• The ratatouille tastes even better on day 2, 3 or even 4!
+This is a great make ahead dish.

 A bowl with polenta topped with ratatouille.